21 Top Relationship Deal Breakers That Are Tough To Tolerate

 12. Family and friends

 Usually, family and friends help you secure a relationship.
 But in some unfortunate instances, they could also become the deal breakers in a relationship.
-For example, your partner’s family could be protective of them and give you a hard time, or your partner’s friends could be causing trouble by creating a rift between you.
+For example, your partner’s family could be protective of them and give you a hard time, or your partner’s friends could cause trouble by creating a rift between you.

 13. Jealousy